Signal-K/manuscript/07 Personal/Day By Day/July 2024 - Melbourne.md

 	1. Dynamic background for planets
 	2. New planet areas, narrative and simplified navigation
 	3. Show, deploy, share, get feedback
-3. Anything else is a bonus, go over [[Planet list - Anomalies|Planet list - Anomalies]] again and get some feedback for the new base set.
+3. Anything else is a bonus, go over [[Planet list - Anomalies]] again and get some feedback for the new base set.
 4. Where do we show the planet card in the current user flow?
 Just have it as a progression button/panel along the bottom for now?
 	1. Show users a progression bar, explain to them in today's push about the upcoming changes and also the shareable card, get the new avatars in.
 	2. Go over `user_anomalies` table again